My hang-gliding love-affair

 Me and the Dayglo home-brew glider on the hillside at Mere

 This was both my first flight, and my introduction to the power of thermals, all in one day.
-But, once I got back down on the ground and started enjoying the experience with the small crowd in the car-park, the grin on my face was from ear to ear, and I can tell you, it lasted all week.
+But, once I got back down on the ground, started breathing again, and enjoying the experience with the small crowd in the car-park, the grin on my face was literally from ear to ear.
+And I can tell you, that grin lasted all week.

 The Swift by Avon Kites

 My next glider was a radically different design called a Swift, built for me by Avon Kites in 1976.
-It was a much higher performance machine, with a wider aspect ratio, which I now flew with a new “supine” harness, and I soon found I could soar longer, and fly further, than most other gliders on the hill.
+It was a much higher performance machine, with a wider aspect ratio, which I now flew lying beneath, in a new “supine” harness.
+I soon found I could soar longer, and fly further, than most other gliders on the hill.

-It was an elegant and top-performing kite, of its day, and I took it with me when we moved to Germany in 1978.
+It was an elegant and top-performing kite, of its day, and I took it with me when Shirley, Ruan and I moved to Germany in 1978.
 I flew that Swift at Minehead, Poppenhausen, Livigno in Italy, Rauschberg, and Füssen.

 Füssen take-off ramp is almost as intimidating as Rauschberg